Steve Hewitt: Lys

 Hewitt struck up a friendship with French band Lys while touring to support Love Amongst Ruin in 2011.
 As executive producer, Hewitt and Paul Corkett oversaw the production of six songs on Lys' 2013 debut album Go Your Own Way.
 He worked on Lys' 2015 second album Rebud in 2015 and has been regular guest at the band's live shows.

 Other projects

 In 2010, Hewitt joined songwriter/producer Brandun Reed as a collaborator on Reed's Polaroid Kiss project and played on the albums The New Coliseum (2013) and Youth (2015).
 In 2013, he produced the entirety of Italian band Spiral 69's third album Ghosts in My Eyes.
 As of May 2015, Hewitt was recording and producing pop singer DéDé and recording drums for Paul Draper's Spooky Action.
 From 2019 onwards, he collaborated with and played live drums for Evi Vine.
 In June 2019, Hewitt played drums for Golden Apes at Wave-Gotik-Treffen.
 In July 2022, Hewitt joined Georgia Train's live band.
+In 2023, he began playing live drums for Brighton-based rock band Iamwarface.